check_setup

 .- init_time

-POSIXct object.
+POSIXct.
 The time when the

 explain()

-function was called, as outputted bySys.time()
+function was called, as returned bySys.time()

 call.- prev_shapr_object